MahamudM90/double-vertical-slider/README.md

 # double-vertical-slider
-This is small double-vertical-slider Of WeSite.
+This is small double-vertical-slider Of WebSite.